-The 2017 Mid-year population estimates show that Gauteng remains the most populous province - 14 278 700 (25,3%).
-Gauteng contributes 33,9% to South Africa's gross domestic product (GDP) and is also one of the biggest contributors to the economy of the continent.
+The 2019 Mid-year population estimates show that Gauteng remains the most populous province - more that 15.1 million people (25.8%).
+Gauteng contributes 33.9% to South Africa's gross domestic product (GDP) and is also one of the biggest contributors to the economy of the continent.

-Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47,7%, and is responsible for 50,4% of all company turnover in South Africa.
+Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47.7%, and is responsible for 50.4% of all company turnover in South Africa.
 Financial and business services, logistics, manufacturing, property, telecommunications and trade are some of the province's most important economic sectors.